kuninethan95/dsc-phase-2-project/RM2.md

 ### Multicolinearity and Linearity Assumptions Conclusion
 - R^2 is 68.8
 - No statistically insignificant features but floors, basement, and sqft loss are close to threshold
-- QQ plot seems passable
+- QQ possibly meets assumptions but veers up at the 2nd quantile
-- Skedacity vears upward as price increases
+- Skedacity vears upward as home prices surpass $1,000,000

 ## Check for possible One Hot Encoded Variables